kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ### Goals

-Add a flag processed by `kubelet` for `ensureSecretPulledImages` (or something similarly named) that, if true, would force `kubelet` to attempt to pull every image that was pulled with image pulled secret based authentication, regardless of the container image's pull policy.
+Add a `kubelet` flag for `ensureSecretPulledImages` (or something similarly named) as a security posture enhancement of the kubelet configuration that, if true, would force `kubelet` to attempt to pull every image that was pulled with image pulled secret based authentication, regardless of the container image pull policy.

 Optimize to only force re-authentication for a pod when the secret used to pull the container image is not present.
+IOW if an image is pulled with authentication for a first pod subsequent pods that have the same authentication information should not need to re-authenticate.

 ### Non-Goals

 Out of scope for this KEP is an image caching policy that would direct container runtimes through the CRI wrt. how they should treat the caching of images on a node.
 Such as store for public use but only if encrypted.
-Or Store for private use unencrypted...
+Or Store for private use un-encrypted...

 ## Proposal

-When `ensureSecretPulledImages` is set, `kublet` will check keep a list of container images that required authentication. `kublet` will ensure any image in the list is always pulled thus enforcing authentication / re-authentication with the exception of pods with secrets containing an auth that has been authenticated.
+When `ensureSecretPulledImages` is set, `kubelet` will keep a list of container images that required authentication. `kubelet` will ensure any image in the list is always pulled thus enforcing authentication / re-authentication with the exception of pods with secrets containing an auth that has been authenticated.